Shark Bay Fishing Report – Latest Updates & Tips

 Best Spots for Whiting

-Whiting are schooling up across the shallow flats near Monkey Mia and Denham.
-They’re thick along the sandbanks, especially on a rising tide when they push in close.
-These are great for kids and families – easy to catch and tasty on the pan.
+Whiting are forming up in schools over the shallow flats off Monkey Mia and Denham.
+They are thick on the sandbanks, particularly when they push in close on a rising tide.
+These are kid- and family-friendly (easy-to-catch) and delicious in the pan.

 Best Rigs & Baits

-Keep it light: size 4–6 long shank hooks, a bit of red tube or bead, and a running sinker rig.
-Fresh prawns, squid strips, or even little bits of worm do the trick.
-For a fun twist, flicking small surface poppers or soft plastics across the flats can get smashed.
+All in a light sense of course: size 4–6 long shank hooks, pinch of red tube or bead and a running sinker rig.
+Fresh prawns, squid strips or even bits of worm do the job.
+For a great time, flicking little surface poppers or soft plastics across the flats can get smashed.

 Snapper